cobot/cobot_captive_portal/README.md

 ![Select captive portal](https://raw.github.com/cobot/cobot_captive_portal/master/screenshots/captive_portal.png)

-Only on Pfsense 2.1.0: create a captive portal zone with any name (for example 'cobot').
+Only on Pfsense 2.1.0 and later: create a captive portal zone with any name (for example 'cobot').

 ![Create zone](https://raw.github.com/cobot/cobot_captive_portal/master/screenshots/captive_portal_zone.png)

 Check _Enable captive portal_, select the interface you want to protect (in most cases LAN), enter the subdomain (http://_subdomain_.cobot.me) of your space under _Space subdomain_ and your access token (you can get this token on Cobot under _Setup_ => _Wifi integration_).

+*Important*: If you are planning to use day-long passes set the soft timeout to 8 hours and the hard timeout to 24h.
+If you are planning to use time pass shorter than 1 day set both timeouts to the duration of the time pass, e.g. if you offer 4h passes set the hard timeout to 4 hours.

 ![Activate captive portal](https://raw.github.com/cobot/cobot_captive_portal/master/screenshots/edit_captive_portal.png)